Chief Administrative Officer

 Bulk Plant Manager

-Methods of operations were quite different than when Eloi began business, and even more so than they are today.
-Gas pumps were hand-operated and manually cleaned.
+The world and industry rapidly changed between J. Dudley's start as a leader and 1970, when his son Stephen "Stebo" Guillory joined Guillory Oil.
+There was a time when gas pumps were hand-operated and manually cleaned.
 Workmen used rags and vinegar to remove lead built up on the glass tanks that topped gas pumps.
 Instead of using motors to move fuel from a truck into overhead tanks, ladders and 5-gallon buckets were utilized.
-One man would draw fuel in a bucket then pass it to a coworker perched on a ladder.
-That person would then pour it into a tank.
-“Those were the tough days,” said Guillory.
+One man would draw fuel in a bucket, pass it to a coworker perched on a ladder and that person would pour the fuel into the tank.

-Business continued to grow as the years passed and so did the founding family.
-In 1970, J. Dudley welcomed son Stephen "Stebo" Guillory into the company.
-By then, Guillory Oil was moving gasoline and diesel.
-Gasoline was selling for 26 cents per gallon while diesel cost 6 cents per gallon.
+By the time Stephen joined the company, Guillory Oil was dealing in both gasoline and diesel.
+Gasoline was selling for 26 cents per gallon while diesel was sold for 6 cents per gallon.
 Moving 100,000 gallons within 30 calendar days was considered a good month.
-Today, the company moves nearly 4 million gallons per month.
+Today, the company moves more than 4 million gallons per month.

-Stephen purchased the business from his father in 1985.
-Under his leadership, Guillory Oil grew to include its own convenience stores and expanded on the number of dealer operated sites.
+When Stephen purchased the business in 1985 from his retiring father, he grew Guillory Oil by expanding on the number of dealer operated sites.
 As he carried on his family's legacy, he sometimes uncovered pieces of its past.
-When the company's former warehouse and office building were being demolished in 2000, Stephen discovered the business' original $1,000 bank note.
-It was signed by his grandfather Eloi and his great-grandfather, Alexandre’ Miller.
+When the company's former warehouse and office building were being demolished, Stephen discovered the business' original $1,000 bank note.
+It was signed by his grandfather, Eloi, and his great-grandfather, Alexandre’ Miller.

-When Stephen's son Michael Guillory was growing up, he worked as a cashier in one of the family's convenience stores.
+Today, Michael Guillory, owns his family's company, but he was an employee first, working as a cashier in one of the family's convenience stores and as a truck driver delivering fuel.
 He eventually decided that he wanted to help lead Guillory Oil into the future.
-After graduating from University of Louisiana at Lafayette with a business management degree, Michael joined the company in 2005.
+After graduating from University of Louisiana at Lafayette with a business management degree in 2005, Michael joined the company.
 At the time, the Guillory Oil team consisted of five full-time employees.
-Currently, the number of team members has grown to 24.
-After working a few years, he quickly recognized the opportunity for the company to invest in its own transport division and Guillory Oil began transporting the fuel the company was selling.
+Since, the company has grown to include 40 employees and anticipates having more than 50 employees by the end of 2021.

 2017In March of 2017, Michael, great grandson of founder Eloi Guillory, purchased the company from his father Stephen and continues to grow the company’s customer base and its staff.
 Guillory Oil finished 2017 with recognition from Chevron/Texaco for outstanding performance in Customer First, Image, Training and Volume growth qualifying them for Regal Class.